Shared Lives in Learning Disability Services: A Complete Guide

 • ✅ Fits with strengths-based, person-centred commissioning priorities.

-For providers, the challenge in tenders is to show not just an understanding of these values, but how your scheme will deliver them consistently.
+For providers, the tender challenge is to show not just these values, but how your scheme delivers them consistently across recruitment, matching, supervision, and governance.

 📋 What Commissioners Look For in Shared Lives Tenders